• Skip to primary navigation

 🥣 Recipe Add-Ins

-• Adding in ¼ cup of chocolate syrup will make chocolate milkshakes
+• Mix in ¼ cup of chocolate syrup for chocolate milkshakes.

-• For a strawberry milkshake you can add in ¼ cup of strawberry flavored ice cream syrup
+• Create a strawberry milkshake by adding ¼ cup of strawberry flavored ice cream syrup.

 🍴 Recipe Tips